tuonglab/ktbunya/README.md

 # ktbunya
 Simple scripts to help create an interactive session to run jupyter notebooks using UQ's Bunya/Wiener compute.

+Only tested on unix.
+I don't know anything about windows.

 ## Installation